 When registering the plug-in also needs the name of the host as it is known in the monitoring.
 This is not necessarily identical to the host name of the computer.
 The host name is then stored locally together with the key.

 To use HTTPS, HTTPS must be set up on your monitoring server.
 HTTP is much easier here, but does not provide encryption of the transmission.
 Since the agent can theoretically contain passwords, HTTPS is the recommended method.
 The authenticity of the agent is however ensured independently by the signature.

-The login as a WATO user is only required once.
+The login as Checkmk administrator is only required once.
 On registration the agent and the server agree a secret key known only to this host.
-The password of the WATO user is not stored anywhere.
+The password of the Checkmk administrator is not stored anywhere.

 While the interactive mode only polls fields that are not yet in any configuration, the non-interactive mode allows all fields displayed in the Help to be set and has the highest priority for this call.
 Options that are saved in